 All motorboat operators should be aware of the two flags which indicate the presence of divers in the water.
-The official flag, Alpha, is the internationally recognized indicator for all dive operations.
+The official blue and white Alpha Flag flown from a vessel is the internationally recognized indicator of dive activity in the water.
 Any vessel displaying the Alpha flag is to be considered restricted in its ability to maneuver and should be afforded the right of way.
 The other flag, "diver down", which is prescribed by the state, is a red flag with a white diagonal stripe.
 This flag should be attached to a float to indicate the diver's presence.